These are some of the apps and open source code I’ve written or been involved in lately. Some of my personal projects

-- eRegulations is a web application that makes regulations easier to find, read and understand.
-It is composed of several different components, one of which is a parser that parses the natural language of regulation text to create a tree structure.
+- eRegulations was a web application that makes regulations easier to find, read and understand.
+It was composed of several different components, one of which was a parser that parses the natural language of regulation text to create a tree structure.

-I contributed to the policy for the use and creation of open source software by the United States Government.
+I contributed to the Obama Administration’s policy for the use and creation of open source software by the United States Government.